davs3275/sbs/med/collier.md

 ---
 4.51 Always go the shortest way to work.
-Now, tlie nearest road to your business is the road of nature.
+Now, the nearest road to your business is the road of nature.
 Let it be your constant method, then, to be sound in word and in deed, and by this means you need not grow fatigued, you need not quarrel, flourish, and dis-